Shaniqua Okwok

 Shaniqua Okwok is a British actress.
-She is best known for her roles as Maia in Paramount+ series The Flatshare (2022) and Dominique in the Sky Max series Wolfe (2021).
+She is best known for her roles as Maia in Paramount+ series The Flatshare (2022), Dominique in the Sky Max series Wolfe (2021), and Berthe Janvier in the crime drama Maigret (2025–present).

 Okwok has also made appearances as Solly Babatunde in It's a Sin (2021), Patty in Small Axe, Lotta Nagel in Van der Valk, and Leah in War of the Worlds.

+Okwok was later cast in an adaptation of Never Let Me Go for FX, which was ultimately not taken forward in 2023.
+She became an ambassador for the NSPCC's Childhood campaign in 2024.

 Early life

-Okwok was born in Surrey to a Ugandan mother and a Jamaican father.
+Okwok was born in Surrey to an Ugandan mother and a Jamaican father.
 She attended The BRIT School and The Royal Central School of Speech and Drama where she graduated in 2018.
 After receiving the Laurence Olivier Bursary Award from the Official London Theatre in 2017, she went on to make her television debut on BBC One in 2018 as Helen Nedarson in Shakespeare & Hathaway: Private Investigators.

 Okwok originally wanted to be a stock broker and planned to study economics at LSE.
 However, she claims she "fell into acting and it kept falling into place".